mplacona/docs-spike/docs/CCTP/cctp-usdc-transfer-quickstart.md

 const messageHash = web3.utils.keccak256(messageBytes);
 ```

-4. The fourth step polls the attestation service to acquire the signature using the **messageHash** from the previous step.
+4. In this fourth step, you request the attestation from Circle, which provides authorization to mint the specified amount of USDC on the destination chain.
+This step polls the attestation service to acquire the signature using the **messageHash** from the previous step.

 ```javascript
 let attestationResponse = {status: 'pending'};